FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 As of publishing date of this guide, the current SPI version is **1.2**.

-All previous Authentication SPI versions must be compatible with the latest <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> version, unless stated otherwise.
+All previous Authentication SPI versions must be compatible with the latest {{< SecureTransport/securetransportname  >}} version, unless stated otherwise.

 ## Enable Logger service with authentication